genomecenter/BC-store/README.md

 # BC-store
-BC-store is available in two versions: desktop for Windows and command line for operating systems with pre-installed Python3, available for download in this repository
+BC-store is available in two versions available for download in this repository:
+- desktop for Windows and other OS with Python3 and required libraries
+- command line for operating systems with pre-installed Python3

 # How it works from the command line
 The program is launched by running it from the command line: